-- 42.2.1 Any of the following actions by a player shall constitute a Level 4 offence: - threatening to assault an umpire - making inappropriate and deliberate physical contact with an umpire - physically assaulting a player or any other person - committing any other act of violence. - 42.2.2 If such an offence is committed, 42.2.2.1 to 42.2.2.5 shall be implemented. - 42.2.2.1 The umpire shall call Time if necessary. - 42.2.2.2 Together the umpires shall summon and inform the offending player's captain that an offence at this Level has occurred. - 42.2.2.3 The umpires shall instruct the captain to remove the offending player immediately from the field of play for the remainder of the match and shall apply the following: - 42.2.2.3.1 If the offending player is a fielder, no substitute shall be allowed for them.
+- 42.2.1 Any of the following actions by a player shall constitute a Level 4 offence: - threatening to assault an umpire - making inappropriate and deliberate physical contact with an umpire - physically assaulting a player or any other person - committing any other act of violence. - 42.2.2 If such an offence is committed, 42.2.2.1 to 42.2.2.5 shall be implemented. - 42.2.2.1 The umpire shall call Time if necessary.

-The fielder is to be recorded as Retired out at the commencement of any subsequent innings in which their team is the batting side. - 42.2.2.3.2 If a bowler is suspended mid-over, then that over must be completed by a different bowler, who shall not have bowled the previous over nor shall be permitted to bowl the next over.

-42.2.3.3 If the offending player is a batter the batter is to be recorded as Retired - out in the current innings, unless the batter has been dismissed under any of clauses 32 to 39.
-If no further member of the batting side is available to bat, the innings is completed.

-42.2.2.4 As soon as practicable, the umpire shall:

-- award 5 Penalty runs to the opposing team

-- signal the Level 4 penalty to the scorers

-- call Play.

-- 42.2.2.5 The umpires must then report the matter under the Code of Conduct.
+- 42.2.2.2 Together the umpires shall summon and inform the offending player's captain that an offence at this Level has occurred. - 42.2.2.3 The umpires shall instruct the captain to remove the offending player immediately from the field of play for the remainder of the match and shall apply the following: - 42.2.2.3.1 If the offending player is a fielder, no substitute shall be allowed for him.
+He is to be recorded as Retired out at the commencement of any subsequent innings in which his team is the batting side. - 42.2.3.2 If a bowler is suspended mid-over, then that over must be completed by a different bowler, who shall not have bowled the previous over nor shall be permitted to bowl the next over. - 42.2.3.3 If the offending player is a batsman he is to be recorded as Retired out in the current innings, unless he has been dismissed under any of clauses 32 to 39, and at the commencement of any subsequent innings in which his team is the batting side.
+If no further member of the batting side is available to bat, the innings is completed. - 42.2.2.4 As soon as practicable, the umpire shall: - award 5 Penalty runs to the opposing team - signal the Level 4 penalty to the scorers - call Play. - 42.2.2.5 The umpires must then report the matter under the Code of Conduct.